A/B Testing with t-Tests

 Let’s look at an example using the web pages data, but with WebPageB having a very large variance.
 Figure 11.6 shows the results of running the test.
 Notice that the ratio of the two variances is 6.49, which is much larger than the cutoff ratio of 3:1.
 Each dataset again has 40 entries, but the degrees of freedom is a more complex calculation and is only 51.

 The absolute value of T = 1.48, which is smaller than either the t Critical value for either the one-tailed test (t = 1.675) or the two-tailed test (t = 2.007).
 The P value for the one-tailed test is .0722, which is also larger than either alpha of .05 or .01.
-Thus, for this example the null hypothesis is rejected that the means are equal.
+Thus, for this example, the null hypothesis that the means are equal is not rejected.
+In other words, we cannot be assured that any differences are in fact real, and not just caused by random variability.

-An underlying assumption for appropriate use of the previous t-tests was that the continuous outcome was approximately normally distributed or that the samples were sufficiently large (usually n1 > 30 and n2 > 30) to justify their use based on the Central Limit Theorem.
-When comparing two independent samples when the outcome is not normally distributed and the samples are small, a nonparametric test is appropriate.4
+An underlying assumption for appropriate use of the previous t-tests was that the continuous outcome was approximately normally distributed or that the samples were sufficiently large (usually n 1 > 30 and n 2 > 30) to justify their use based on the Central Limit Theorem.
+When comparing two independent samples when the outcome is not normally distributed and the samples are small, a nonparametric test is appropriate.
+The term nonparametric refers to the condition that these tests do not test the normal parameters such as the mean and standard deviation.

 In contrast, the null and two-sided research hypotheses for the nonparametric test are stated as follows:

-The Wilcoxon method ranks all of the observations, then sums the ranks (called rank-sums), then determines the probability of such rank-sums of such magnitude being observed assuming the populations are identical.
-Wilcoxon’s method does not assume anything about the population and is thus more robust than the t-test.
+The Mann-Whitney method ranks all of the observations, then sums the ranks (called rank-sums), then determines the probability of such rank-sums of such magnitude being observed assuming the populations are identical.
+The Mann-Whitney U test method does not assume anything about the population and is thus more robust than the t-test.